 But faith is wrought by the power of God, that is, when God’s word is preached, the Spirit enters thine heart and maketh thy soul feel it and maketh thee so sure of it, that neither adversity, nor persecution, nor death, neither yet all the pains of hell could yet once prevail against thee or move thee from the sure rock of God’s word, that thou shoulds’t not believe that which God hath sworn.

-– William Tyndale “The Obedience of the Christian Man” p 165 (Penguin Classics 2000.)
-[Punctuation in quotes from Tyndale has been altered to make it easier for modern readers]
+– William Tyndale, “The Obedience of the Christian Man”, p 165 (Penguin Classics 2000.)
+[Punctuation in quotes from Tyndale has been altered and the English gently updated to make it easier for modern readers.]

 Tyndale denounced the Roman church’s insistence on auricular confession: the doctrine that a person must confess their sins into the ear of a priest.
 Here is Tyndale speaking of the role of feeling (emotion) in confession: